Calvin-Data-Science/data202/private/announcements.md

 1. Read through the [Syllabus](https://calvin-data-science.github.io/data202/).
 2. Start working on Reading 1 on Moodle.
 3. See the links on Moodle to try logging into RStudio.
-(What are those?
+(Python in RStudio?
+What’s going on???
 Come to class!)

 Please email/Teams us any questions you may have.
 We're excited to be embarking on this data science journey with all of you this semester.